din100/ssl-csr-creations/README.md

 Access the cloned folder to proceed with the certificate generation.

 ## 3. Execute CSR Script
-Run the `csr.sh` script within the folder to generate the Certificate Signing Request (CSR) and private key.
+Run the `./csr.sh` script within the folder to generate the Certificate Signing Request (CSR) and private key.
 Ensure the utmost security of the generated key.

 ## 4. Answer Configuration Queries
 While executing the script, respond to the configuration queries.
 For UK-based certificates, use 'GB' as the Country Name (2 letter code).